Myriad-Dreamin/typst.ts/README.md

 The renderer accepts an input in artifact format and renders the document as HTML elements.

-Import Typst.ts in your project:
+Import `typst.ts` in your project:

 - Using [@myriaddreamin/typst.ts][npm::typst.ts]